Montluçon: City buses

 Montluçon's local buses are run by Maelis.

 Sights

 The upper town, on the right bank of the Cher, consists of steep, narrow, winding streets, and preserves several buildings of the 15th and 16th centuries.
 The lower town, traversed by the Cher, is the industrial zone.

 The church of Notre-Dame dates from the fourteenth century, the church of St Pierre partly from the 12th.
-The town hall, with a library, occupies the site of an old Ursuline convent, and two other convents are used as a college and hospital.
+The Hôtel de Ville (town hall) occupies the site of an old Ursuline convent, and was completed in 1912.

+Two other convents are used as a college and hospital.
 Overlooking the town is the castle rebuilt by Louis II, Duke of Bourbon, and taken by Henry IV during the French Wars of Religion; it serves as a barracks.